domwakeling/lsersa-gatsby/README.md

 This data is used (a) to populate the `sponsors` page, (b) to populate the sponsors carousel that sits alongside "hero" images, and (c) to populate the sponsors images at the bottom of the homepage.

-For the 2023 season there are seven sponsors and having seven logos in onw row (reducing to four logos per row on smaller devices) appears to work well; this is determined by the styling of the `.sponsor-logo-grid` element **in the `_homepage.scss` file** (change the `grid-template-columns: repeat(7, 1fr);` value).
+For the 2023 season there are seven sponsors and having seven logos in one row (reducing to four logos per row on smaller devices) appears to work well; this is determined by the styling of the `.sponsor-logo-grid` element **in the `_homepage.scss` file** (change the `grid-template-columns: repeat(7, 1fr);` value).